 Saul and the Philistines

-1Now the Philistines fought against Israel; the Israelites fled before them, and many fell slain on Mount Gilboa.
-2The Philistines pressed hard after Saul and his sons, and they killed his sons Jonathan, Abinadab and Malki-Shua.
+Now the Philistines fought against Israel; the Israelites fled before them, and many fell dead on Mount Gilboa.
+The Philistines were in hot pursuit of Saul and his sons, and they killed his sons Jonathan, Abinadab and Malki-Shua.
 The fighting grew fierce around Saul, and when the archers overtook him, they wounded him critically.

 But his armor-bearer was terrified and would not do it; so Saul took his own sword and fell on it.
-5When the armor-bearer saw that Saul was dead; he too fell on his sword and died with him.
-6So Saul and his three sons and his armor-bearer and all his men died together that same day.
-7When the Israelites along the valley and those across the Jordan saw that the Israelite army had fled and that Saul and his sons had died, they abandoned their towns and fled.
-And the Philistines came and occupied them.
-8The next day, when the Philistines came to strip the dead, they found Saul and his three sons fallen on Mount Gilboa.
+When the armor-bearer saw that Saul was dead, he too fell on his sword and died with him.
+So Saul and his three sons and his armor-bearer and all his men died together that same day.

-9They cut off his head and stripped off his armor, and they sent messengers throughout the land of the Philistines to proclaim the news in the temple of their idols and among their people.
-10They put his armor in the temple of the Ashtoreths and fastened his body to the wall of Beth Shan.”- 1 Samuel 31:10.
+The next day, when the Philistines came to strip the dead, they found Saul and his three sons fallen on Mount Gilboa.
+They cut off his head and stripped off his armor, and they sent messengers throughout the land of the Philistines to proclaim the news in the temple of their idols and among their people.
+They put his armor in the temple of the Ashtoreths and fastened his body to the wall of Beth Shan. — 1 Samuel 31:1-10

 The Philistines had no intention of taking someone to be remembered and treating them with dignity.
 They had no intention of burying his headless corpse.
 They went as far as going temple to temple in town after town to show their god what they were bringing as sacrifice.

-It may be noted that in Judges 19:25 we read “But the men would not listen to him.
-So the man took [#2388] his concubine and sent her outside to them, and they raped her and abused her throughout the night, and at dawn they let her go.
+It may be noted that in Judges 19:25 we read, But the men would not listen to him.
+So the man took [#2388] his concubine and sent her outside to them, and they raped her and abused [#5953] her throughout the night, and at dawn they let her go.

-- Openly Gay, Openly Christian: How the Bible Really is Gay Friendly By Samuel Kader
+- Openly Gay, Openly Christian: How the Bible Really is Gay Friendly by Samuel Kader

 - New International Version (NIV)